edosedgar/eurobot2019/README.md

 arm-none-eabi-cpp         arm-none-eabi-gcov-tool   arm-none-eabi-size
 arm-none-eabi-elfedit     arm-none-eabi-gdb         arm-none-eabi-strings
 arm-none-eabi-g++         arm-none-eabi-gprof       arm-none-eabi-strip
 arm-none-eabi-gcc         arm-none-eabi-ld
 arm-none-eabi-gcc-7.3.1   arm-none-eabi-ld.bfd
 ```

 ###  OpenOCD

 OpenOCD is a free on chip debug solution for targets based on ARM.
 It is a server
 which opens a GDB remote target port and a Telnet port.

 In order to install OpenOCD, the code necesary for instalation could be found
 in [OpenOCD](https://sourceforge.net/projects/openocd/files/openocd/0.10.0/).

-The following comands generate and install the program.
+The following commands generate and install the program.

 ```
  ./configure [options]